BaseCal: Unsupervised Confidence Calibration via Base Model Signals: Introduction

 Considerable efforts have been devoted to mitigating this overconfidence.
 One direction involves supervised strategies, such as calibration-oriented fine-tuning \citep{wang-etal-2025-towards-objective, xiao2025restoring} or temperature scaling using human annotation \citep{on_the_calibration}.
 However, these supervised methods rely heavily on human-labeled data, which is often difficult to obtain in real-world applications.
 In contrast, unsupervised approaches attempt to estimate confidence from PoLLM itself, such as aggregated token probabilities \citep{malinin2021uncertainty}, verbalized confidence \citep{tian-etal-2023-just, xiong2024can}, and sampling-based consistency \citep{farquhar2024detecting, semantic_entropy}.
 While alleviating the reliance on human labels, these methods remain constrained by the quality of PoLLM signals, which often retain a certain degree of miscalibration \citep{tan-etal-2025-consistent, simhi-etal-2025-trust}.

-Inspired by findings that base LLMs are well-calibrated in multiple-choice tasks \citep{luo2025your, xiao2025restoring}, we investigate whether they can serve as an external reference to enhance PoLLM calibration in general QA tasks, i.e., free-form QA.
+Inspired by findings that base LLMs are well-calibrated in multiple-choice tasks \citep{luo2025your, xiao2025restoring}, we investigate whether they can serve as an external reference to enhance PoLLM calibration in free-form factual QA tasks.
 Figure \ref{intro:calibration} (more results in \S \ref{sec:motivation}) illustrates that base LLMs exhibit significantly superior confidence calibration compared to PoLLMs on the widely used QA dataset TriviaQA.
 Motivated by this observation, we seek to calibrate PoLLMs with their base counterparts.

 A straightforward solution, \textbf{BaseCal-ReEval}, is to feed the PoLLM's response into its corresponding base LLM and utilize the base LLM's average token probabilities for this response as the confidence.
 While simple and effective, BaseCal-ReEval necessitates an additional forward pass on the base LLM, which significantly increases inference latency and resource consumption.